How-To Guides

 IRRIGATION

-If you are doing irrigation, in particular subsurface, it is suggested by us (we have done quite a few) to lay at 100ml below the turf, at 30cm apart (even though the irrigation shops will tell you to lay anywhere between 40 and 50cm apart).
+If you are doing irrigation, in particular subsurface, it is suggested to lay at 100mm below the turf, at 30cm apart (even though the irrigation shops will tell you to lay anywhere between 40 and 50cm apart).
 The lawn will suffer and get uneven watering if it is too far apart.
 The soil is placed over this and the turf is laid as above.
 Please note, all lawns require overhead watering when first laid and during the hot weather.

 AFTERCARE